PeterMosmans/security-scripts/README.md

 targets:
   127.0.0.1:
     allowed_ports: [22, 80, 443]
+    ports:
       - port: 80
         nikto_plugins: "@@ALL"
         nikto_tuning: "x1"
         nikto_output: "report.html"
 ```

 This will supply the `-Plugins '@@ALL' -Tuning 'x1' -output 'report.html'
+parameters to Nikto, when port 80 is scanned.

-parameters to Nikto.
-Furthermore, it will not generate an alert when an open
+Furthermore, it will not generate an alert when an open port other than port 22,
-port other than port 22, 80 or 443 is found.
-By default, an alert will be
+80 or 443 is found.
+By default, an alert will be generated if an open port other
-generated if an open port other than 80 or 443 is found.
+than 80 or 443 is found.

 ### JSON format